vignesh4005/Data_Science_Internship/README.md

 ## Overview

 During my internship at Unified Mentor, I worked on analyzing datasets related to market capitalization and sales of top Indian companies, foreign direct investment in India, and multi-year crop production data.
-This repository contains the code, analyses, visualizations, and reports for these projects.
+This repository contains the analyses, visualizations, and reports for these projects.

 ## Projects